Finding Peace in God’s Word

 The greatest means of fighting sin is to have a passion and affection for Christ and His Word, to delight in Him.
 That’s why the enemy tries so hard to keep us enamored and enthralled with lesser things, with substitutes for God, things that displace our love for Christ, and that’s when we wander.

-If you’re up for the challenge and need some encouragement, sign up at ReviveOurHearts.com.
-We’ll send you a couple of emails each month to help keep you meeting your goals.
+If you’re up for the challenge and need some encouragement, sign up at the link in the transcript of this program at ReviveOurHearts.com.
+We’ll send you an email each day to help keep you meeting your goals.

 Your gift will help us continue coming to you over the radio and online.
-You can make your donation at ReviveOurHearts.com, or ask for "My Personal Bible Reading Journal" and the CD when you call with your donation.
+And it will help us reach women all around the world with the message of freedom, fullness, and fruitfulness in Christ.
+You can make your donation at ReviveOurHearts.com, or ask for “Fly through the Bible” and the poem by Nancy when you call with your donation.
 The number is 1-800-569-5959.
-[For a two-week page of the journal to get you started, click here.]

 All Scripture is taken from the English Standard Version.